areaofeffect/RaspberryPi-Workshop/webserver/README.md

 		sudo nano ~/.profile
 		sudo reboot

-##Step 2: Build a web site and serve it from your Pi
+##002: Build a web site and serve it from your Pi
 Build a web site and serve it from your Raspberry Pi

 A pre-built web site is available here (link).
 Or if you want to build your own we can quickly scaffold something with [Yeoman](http://yeoman.io/learning/)